mysteriousellipsis/sigma-lang/SYNTAX.md

 # file structure
-file extension .sl or file has `!>simplelang` as the first line
+file extension .sigma or file has `!>sigma` as the first line

 # conditionals